Trini Doubles, Trinidadian recipe for doubles: Caribbean food

 How to make doubles: Trinidadian food

-If you have never heard of this dish before, don't worry you are not alone but I would love to introduce you to it.
-I love to share the information so you'll know what you're missing.
-This dish is so tasty, you have to try it!
+Doubles: If you have never heard of doubles before, don't worry you are not alone but I would love to introduce you to doubles.
+I'd love to share the information about the Trinidad street food, doubles so that you'll know what you're missing!

+Doubles are so tasty.
+You would like the doubles a lot.
 Doubles are a popular food in the Caribbean nation, Trinidad and Tobago.
-The bread part is made with flour risen with yeast and the filling is made of curried chick peas and onions.
+For doubles, the bread part is made with flour risen with yeast and the filling is made of curried chick peas and onions.

-This is a dish that I love so much and when I wanted to learn to make it for myself, I looked at advice via the internet.
+The doubles is a dish that I love so much and when I wanted to learn to make doubles for myself, I looked at advice via the internet.
 The recipe I followed is the first that came up in my internet search, a recipe posted in February 2007 on the blog trinigourmet.com.

 I must credit and explain the source that I used but one instrumental change that I made was to use whole wheat flour to make it a bit more healthy.

-I don't know how many people have tried it this way before but it was worth the small change and it is still delicious.
+I don't know how many people have tried doubles this way before but it was worth the small change and the doubles are still delicious.

 The photos enclosed here are my own (Copyright © Journey *).
 I cooked the whole wheat doubles as a side to curried chicken.
 They taste great together however many people might eat the doubles alone as a main dish.